-Cyclobenzaprine hydrochloride, USP is a white, crystalline tricyclic amine salt with the empirical formula $C{20}H{21}N \cdot HCl$ and a molecular weight of 311.9.
-It has a melting point of 217°C, and a pK_a of 8.47 at 25°C. It is freely soluble in water and alcohol, sparingly soluble in isopropanol, and insoluble in hydrocarbon solvents.
+Cyclobenzaprine hydrochloride is a white, crystalline tricyclic amine salt with the empirical formula $C{20}H{21}N \cdot HCl$ and a molecular weight of 311.9.
+It has a melting point of 217°C, and a pKa of 8.47 at 25°C. It is freely soluble in water and alcohol, sparingly soluble in isopropanol, and insoluble in hydrocarbon solvents.
 If aqueous solutions are made alkaline, the free base separates.

-Cyclobenzaprine HCl, USP is designated chemically as $3 \cdot (5H - \text{dibenzo}[a,d] \text{cyclohepten-5-ylidene}) \cdot N$, $N \cdot \text{dimethyl-1-propanamine}$ hydrochloride, and has the following structural formula:
+Cyclobenzaprine HCl is designated chemically as 3-(5H-dibenzo[a,d]cyclohepten-5-ylidene)-N,N-dimethyl-1-propanamine hydrochloride, and has the following structural formula:

-Cyclobenzaprine HCl USP, 5 mg is supplied as a 5 mg tablet for oral administration.
+Cyclobenzaprine Hydrochloride Tablets, USP are supplied as 5 mg and 10 mg tablets for oral administration.